 4.3 Without limiting your other obligations under this clause 4, you agree and acknowledge that:

-b) the University of Oxford hold it of paramount importance that its reputation and core values are upheld, including in relation to ethical practices and social responsibility.
+(b) the University of Oxford holds it of paramount importance that its reputation and core values are upheld, including in relation to ethical practices and social responsibility.
 We reserve the right to halt any activities at the Venue, and refuse entry to or remove any person, whose conduct is incompatible with that reputation and those core values, including in relation to any: